 - Energy technologies engineering pathways for reliable and affordable sources of renewable energy to maximise use of renewable resources;

 - Smart cities and data state of the art in smart cities and data analytics, understanding of the impact of artificial intelligence on the smartness of cities;

-- Evolving cities and infrastructure developing engineering solutions for planning and management to make cities more sustainable, resilient and inclusive;
+- Cities and infrastructure developing engineering solutions for planning and management to make cities more sustainable, resilient and inclusive;

 - Energy, behaviour and wellbeing the role of perception and behaviour in the design and evaluation of healthy indoor and outdoor environments.